marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

    and button clicks, as well as allowing the component to fill the space of the DIV from Vaadin's perspective.
 Simplified the code as we no longer had to worry about that the DIV we created versus the DIV created for the editor as we switched between readonly and normal modes.
 Now the editor places itself inside the DIV we created so we have more natural control over it.
- - Added ability to set the config contentsCss with either a single file name or an array file files: setContentCss(String file) or setContentCss(String[] files)
+ - Added ability to set the config contentsCss with either a single file name or an array file files: setContentsCss(String file) or setContentsCss(String[] files)
  - Added ability to enable/disable the native spell checker feature: setDisableNativeSpellChecker(boolean)
  - Added support to CKEditor for editor.execCommand(String cmd)